feyeandal/feye.website/data/blog/foss4g2023-experiences.md

 **Gratitude for Travel, Volunteer, and Top-Up Grant**

 I am immensely grateful for the travel, volunteer, and top-up grant that allowed me to attend this year’s international FOSS4G.
-Without this support, I wouldn't have been able to make it to participate and volunteer this year.
-Moreover, through them, I was able to explore the natural landscapes and rich cultural history of this remarkable country.
+Without this support, I wouldn't have been able to participate and volunteer this year.
+Moreover, I was able to explore the natural landscapes and experience the rich cultural history of this remarkable country.
 The opportunity to participate in FOSS4G as a volunteer also was a dream come true, and I cherished every moment of my involvement in making the conference a huge success.

 **Volunteering in FOSS4G**

-As a first time volunteer at FOSS4G, I want to commend the exceptional professionalism of the local organizing team (_Besfurt and Gresa, you are the best!_).
+As a first time volunteer at FOSS4G, I want to commend the exceptional professionalism of the local organizing team (_Besfort and Gresa, you are the best!_).
 Their dedication and efficiency in handling on-the-spot issues were commendable.
 Their strong communication skills (_shout out to the Social Media Team for the best updates and videos all over social media!_) and technical expertise was evident throughout the event (_Sidorela and Danijel, you are the MVP!
 The EngelSystem was innovative and impressive too!_), inspiring me to bring these qualities back to my own local community.
 Witnessing their seamless coordination and problem-solving abilities reaffirmed the importance of effective teamwork and communication in organizing successful conferences.
 I am grateful for the opportunity to learn from their example and to apply these valuable learnings in my own experiences.

 ![foss4g_locs_volunteers](/static/images/foss4g-loc-volunteers.jpg)